Plumsail/documents-docs/source/flow/how-tos/documents/use-custom-fonts-with-html2pdf.rst

 .. image:: ../../../_static/img/flow/how-tos/convert-html2pdf-fonts1.png
     :alt: Fonts

-Also It's possible to use CSS inside HTML code to set a default font or apply the font to a specific section of the document:
+Also, It's possible to use CSS inside HTML code to set a default font or apply the font to a specific section of the document:

 .. code-block::